ttakasawa/iOS-GoodCodeExerciseSample/README.md

 # iOS-GoodCodeExerciseSample

 This project is a sample project to practice writing clean and manageable protocol oriented code.
+It is an app that contains all information necessary for candidates who is applying for the job.
+It may eliminate the need for candidates to keep submitting applications to multiple website over and over, if standardized.
+In this sample, I have added Resume, Github link, LinkedIn link, link for my app, Business Insider article featureing my app, and transcript.
 Please take a look!
 ##### Note
 * Please feel free to run it on your iPhone!
 * Time of development: 20 hrs